Identify PC motherboard in order to obtain driver and UEFI/BIOS updates

 The motherboard user manual

-Here is a page on the MSI website from where you can download a motherboard manual in the PDF format that requires a reader, such as the free Foxit:
+Here is a page on the Gigabyte website from where you can download a motherboard manual in the PDF format that requires a reader, such as the free Foxit:

 The manual gives the motherboard’s specifications and illustrates and explains how to install components such as the processor, SATA drives (hard disk/SSD/DVD drives) and the RAM memory.
 There is a section devoted to the UEFI/BIOS at the end.
 It should provide information on setting the boot order of devices.